maxcom/lor-jamwiki/README.txt

    |- build (generated during build)

-* jmwiki (root)
+* jamwiki (root)

 This directory contains the Ant build files and this file.

-* jmwiki/lib
+* jamwiki/lib

 This directory contains all the libraries needed for the BUILD PROCESS ONLY.
 The libraries in this directory are NOT packaged into the final WAR file.
-This allows us to focus on building JMWiki for a certain Java release.
+This allows us to focus on building JAMWiki for a certain Java release.

-* jmwiki/src/java
+* jamwiki/src/java

 Contains all java files belonging to the project.
-The project files are tucked into a package structure org.jmwiki.*
+The project files are tucked into a package structure org.jamwiki.*

-* jmwiki/src/lex
+* jamwiki/src/lex

 Contains the lexer source files from which the lexer (for example JFlex) will generate the java source code for later use in compilation and building.
 The lex directory only contains the core lexer.
 The "alt" subdirectory contains any alternative lexers distributed with the project.

-* jmwiki/src/lib
+* jamwiki/src/lib

 Contains all the libraries that should be packaged into the final WAR file.
 These libraries CAN be used in the build process.

-* jmwiki/src/webapp
+* jamwiki/src/webapp

 All the web application files are located in here conforming to the Maven idea.